 The UK tabloid newspaper, The Daily Mail ran an astonishing front page on 4 November 2016 branding the judges “enemies of the people”.
 More prosaically, the High Court’s judgement (later approved by the UK Supreme Court in early 2017) was merely clarifying the law surrounding the Prime Minister’s use of the Royal prerogative in foreign affairs.
 You would not have thought this from the media and political reaction in certain quarters.

-Governments, just as much as individuals, should think themselves to be above the law.
+Governments, just as much as individuals, should not think themselves to be above the law.
 The rule of law in a democratic society is a principle worth hanging on to.